Mtborren/Github-demo/README.md

     >"Power comes in responce to a need, not a desire...
     >You have to create that need."

-I'm really excited for what this class has to offer and I can't wait to learn as much as I can!
+I can't wait for what we're going to learn tomorrow.
+I've very excited to use this new info to build a career for myself.